-Developers and business owners use them in planning applications.
-So the impact assessment is part of a pre-development submission.
-For approved developments, it can be part of a planning condition.
+Developers and business owners use impact assessments in planning applications as part of a pre-development submission.
+If a development has been approved, then it would usually be part of a planning condition.

 Noise chapters are used in large scale developments.
 These form part of an Environmental Impact Assessment (EIA) covered by its own regulations.

 Any existing noise and vibration problems may also require an impact assessment.
 This would be used to review issues and complaints.